 A Return to Being Design Centric

 Amen!
 The era of WordPress and Drupal, in addition to the expensive and bloated enterprise CMS, has also ushered in a time of cookie-cutter website design.
 Yes, the web is inundated with sameness.
 Decoupled CMS installations can now again let front-end designers and developers craft custom, interactive experiences.
-The future of the web, the next iteration of user interface and experience, will come from the advent of headless content management.
+The future of the web, the next iteration of user interface and experience, will come from the advent of decoupled content management.